duereg/manager-readme-1/README.md

 We will have a scheduled 1:1s.

-#Scheduling a  meeting
+# Scheduling a  meeting

-My calender is publicly visible, feel free to book a meeting.
+My calendar is publicly visible, feel free to schedule one.

-Blocked & Can not find any slot? come and talk to me or send me message I will try to schedule one.
+Blocked & Can not find any slot?
+Come and talk to me or send me a message I will try to schedule a time.

 Please be on Time and provide followings in the meeting invite: